TheDeathlyCow/more-geodes/README.md

 Modrinth mod page: https://modrinth.com/mod/more-geodes

-The CurseForge and Modrinth mod pages and this repository are the only official download pages for this mod, do not trust any version of this mod from elsewhere!
+The CurseForge and Modrinth mod pages as well as this repository are the only official download pages for this mod, do not trust any version of this mod from elsewhere!

 # New Geodes